Heat-sensitive healthcare products like biosimilars or parenteral may require drying for final bulk packaging.

 Lyophilization Process Steps

 Let us understand each phase of lyophilization mentioned earlier in this article.
-Prior to that, refer to the phase diagram for the lyophilization process.
+Below is the phase diagram for the lyophilization process.

 1st Black Spot – Freezing Point, 2nd – Triple Point, and 3rd one – Critical Point